-In June 2017 legal proceedings ended in relation to the death of a member of staff as a result of an accident at work in January 2013.
-We admitted our failings, and paid a fine and costs.2Complete work programmes to meet the Electricity, Safety, Quality and Continuity Regulations (ESQCR) 2002.
+We have appealed an HSE prohibition notice and will provide details of the outcome at the end of the appeals process.2Complete work programmes to meet the Electricity, Safety, Quality and Continuity Regulations (ESQCR) 2002.
 ESQCR requires that overhead lines are a safe distance from either structures or the ground.

 We have completed the programme for clearance distances to structures for all regions.

-We have completed 100% of the work scheduled for 2017/18 relating to the required ground clearance distances.3Complete inspection and maintenance programmes every year.
+We have completed 100% of the work scheduled in 2020/21 relating to the required ground clearance distances.3Complete inspection and maintenance programmes every year.

-We completed the majority of work scheduled for completion during the year.
-A small number of tasks could not be carried out due to access issues and we put in place appropriate plans to manage these safely until the work was completed.
+We completed all of the work scheduled for completion during the year except for a very small number of tasks that could not be carried out due to access issues.
+We put in place appropriate plans to manage these safely until the work was completed.

 Overview of outputs4Reduce our overall rate for the frequency of accidents by 10%.(See note 1 below).

-Events designed around the ENA ‘Powering Improvement’ themes took place in 2017/18, including ‘Asset Management’ and ‘Human and Organisational factors’.6Work with our trade unions to improve safety performance, including the use of more 'Behavioural Safety' initiatives.
+We took part in events designed around the ENA ‘Powering Improvement’ themes, including contributing to the development of phase 3 of the strategy.6Work with our trade unions to improve safety performance, including the use of more ‘behavioural safety’ initiatives.

-We carried out further work to reinforce the principles of behavioural safety, including arranging further training for staff.
-We carried out trial training sessions with trade union representatives during the year.7Investigate all accidents involving members of the public, contractors or our own staff to make sure that learning points are quickly understood and communicated.(See note 2 below).
+During RIIO-ED1 WPD has delivered a wide variety of behavioural safety training to its staff.
+Using this training as a foundation, during 2020/21 we have continued to reinforce key behavioural safety principles.7Investigate all accidents involving members of the public, contractors or our own staff to make sure that learning points are quickly understood and communicated.(See note 2 below).

-We investigated all 100 incidents that happened during the year (58 staff accidents, 35 contractor accidents and seven significant incidents involving the public).
+We investigated all 82 incidents that happened during the year (45 staff accidents, 25 contractor accidents and 12 significant incidents involving the public).

-Overview of outputs9Organise and run over 1,000 education sessions to provide safety information to over 400,000 school children.(See note 1 below).
+Overview of outputs9Organise and run over 1,000 educational sessions to provide safety information to over 400,000 schoolchildren.(See note 1 below).

-To date in RIIO-ED1, we have issued over 1.6 million safety leaflets, or made these available through social media, to targeted groups.
+To date in RIIO-ED1, we have issued over 4 million safety leaflets and made these available to targeted groups through social media.